Shandong: Agriculture

 Shandong is one of China's most important agricultural provinces.
 Its output value from farming, forestry, animal husbandry, by-products, and fisheries has consistently ranked first nationwide.
 The province is a major producer of grain, cotton, oilseeds, meat, eggs, and dairy.
 Shandong also has a highly developed agricultural industrialization system, and its agricultural exports have topped national rankings for decades.

 The province's grain crops are typically grown in two seasons: summer and autumn.
-Summer crops are dominated by winter wheat, while autumn crops include corn, sweet potatoes, soybeans, rice, millet, sorghum, and other minor grains.
+Summer crops are dominated by winter wheat, while autumn crops include maize, sweet potatoes, soybeans, rice, millet, sorghum, and other minor grains.
 Among them, wheat, corn, and sweet potatoes are the province's three major staples.

 Shouguang is known as the birthplace of modern solar-heated greenhouses in China and is the country's largest vegetable production and distribution center.
 It has been designated the "Hometown of Vegetables in China" by the State Council.
 Vegetables from Shouguang are distributed to over 200 large and medium-sized cities in more than 30 provinces and regions across China and are also exported to countries such as Japan, South Korea, and Russia.

 Shandong not only boasts abundant cultivated and livestock breeds, but also rich wild flora and fauna.
 In terms of plant resources, the province produces over 40 staple and cash crops such as wheat, corn, sweet potatoes, and peanuts, over 60 varieties of vegetables and melons, and more than 660 species of woody plants including fruit trees, tea, mulberry, and oak trees.
 There are over 1,350 species of wild economic plants, including those used for starch, oils, fibers, aromatic oils, tannins, medicinal uses, and natural pesticides.

 In 2013, the following agricultural products were awarded the title of "Top 10 Geographical Indication Trademarks of Shandong": Zhanhua winter jujubes, Zhangqiu scallions, Rizhao green tea, Yantai apples, Jinxiang garlic, Rongcheng kelp, Pingyi honeysuckle, Jiaozhou cabbage, and Feicheng peaches.

 Animal resources include over 10 types of domesticated livestock and poultry, 55 species of small and medium-sized mammals, and more than 270 species of birds (resident, summer migratory, winter migratory, and transit).
 There are also 563 species of beneficial predators to agricultural pests and 763 species of agricultural pests.
 Additionally, inland aquatic resources include more than 30 species of vascular aquatic plants and over 70 species of freshwater fish.